 Assuming the other vehicle operator does have insurance, you’ll want to take down their name, number and policy number.
 If significant damage is sustained, you’ll need to file an accident claim with your insurance provider.

 A lot of careless vehicle accidents result in long-term injuries.
 Some people suffer from back pains, whiplash or develop migraines due to a car accident.
 If you’re noticing these symptoms shortly after an accident, you’ll need to see a doctor or chiropractor right away.
 The doctor will perform a variety of exams to understand what is going on and then can recommend you a treatment plan.
+To find a chiropractor in your area, head over to a search engine and type in “chiropractor near me” to find a list of qualified professionals.
 This plan and all medical expenses should be covered by the other driver (assuming they are the one who caused the accident).
 If they refuse to pay for your medical expenses, you may need to seek the services of a personal injury attorney.

 Continue to be as careful as possible when operating a motor vehicle.
 Wear a seatbelt at all times, stay off of your phone and abide by all traffic laws in your city.
 Use the above tips if you are in an accident and be sure to hire an attorney if it comes to that.
 Most attorneys work off of a contingency basis and will not charge you until a settlement is reached.